adityasurana/DjangoProject/README.md

 ## Twitter Tool:-
 It is divided into two parts

-1) file uploading.
+1) Giving screen name of persons whoose tweet details is to be extracted in a excel file (Bulk extraction).

-2) Giving input screen name of person whose tweet details is to be extracted.
+2) Giving input screen name of person whose tweet details is to be extracted (Single extraction).

 ![Capture](https://user-images.githubusercontent.com/39646018/82720979-6171be00-9cd6-11ea-9866-8786fc2d6b83.PNG)